kristoforusbryant/domain-clustering-pipeline/README.md

 - PanCanAtlas: http://api.gdc.cancer.gov/data/1c8cfe5f-e52d-41ba-94da-f15ea1337efc

 ### Preliminary Analysis
-Analyis of the first 6,924 proteins can be found in `downstream_analysis/Analysis/Analysis_exac.Rmd`, which also explains what the other files in that directory is used for.
+Analysis of the first 6,924 proteins can be found in `downstream_analysis/Analysis/Analysis_exac.Rmd`, which also explains what the other files in that directory is used for.

 ## Under Development
 - Analysis using PanCanAtlas